twr14152/Go_Network_Scripts/README.md

 - ssh_client/can_I_ssh_script.go

-Second script had some success getting multiple commands to run on the device.
+Second script had some success getting multiple show commands to run on the device.
 However it needs to reconnect after each command.
 Not a fan of that, especially for config mode.

 - ssh_client/go_ssh_script_2.go